Probabilities of the Third Type: Statistical Relational Learning and Reasoning with Relative Frequencies: Asymptotic Analysis of the Extrapolation Behaviour

 \subsection{Examples}

-We illustrate the analysis of the last subsection with a sequence of simple examples that serve to highlight the main aspects.
+We illustrate the analysis of the last subsection with a sequence of simple examples that serve to highlight the main aspects, and conclude with two counterexamples that demonstrate the necessity of two of the restrictions imposed on our setting.
 Consider the situation of Example \ref{example:RLR}: The signature $\sigma$ has two unary relation symbols $Q$ and $R$, and the underlying DAG $G$ is $Q \longrightarrow R$.
 We model a relationship between $R(x)$ and those $y \in D$ that satisfy $Q(y)$.
 In Example \ref{example:RLR}, we have seen an RLR approach to this problem.
 Here, the asymptotic behaviour is well-known: as domain size increases, the expected number of $a \in D$ that satisfy $Q(a)$ also does.
 By the law of large numbers, this increase is almost surely linear with domain size.
 Therefore the probability of $R(y)$ will limit to 0 if and only if $w < 0$, and limit to 1 if and only if $w > 0$.
 A similar analysis holds if we consider a noisy-or combination, or the model of a probabilistic logic program. \begin{example} Assume that for every $y \in D$ for which $Q(y)$ holds there is an independent chance $p_1 \in [0,1]$ of $R(x)$, and that for every $y \in D$ for which $Q(y)$ does not hold there is an independent chance $p_1 \in [0,1]$ of $R(x)$.
 Further assume that $\mu(Q) \in (0,1)$.
 Then as domain size increases, there will almost surely be at least one $y \in D$ that causes $R(x)$, leading to $R(x)$ being true almost surely --- unless two of $p_1$, $p_2$ and $\mu(Q)$ are 0.
 So outside of these boundary cases, $p_1$, $p_2$ and $\mu(Q)$ have no influence on the asymptotic probability of $R(x)$ (which is always 1).
 In the representation of the distribution semantics, there would be additional binary predicates $P_1(x,y)$ and $P_2(x,y)$ with $\mu(P_1) := p_1$ and $\mu(P_2) := p_2$. the definition of $R(x)$ would be$\exists_y (Q(y) \wedge P_1(x,y)) \vee \exists_y (\neg Q(y) \wedge P_2(x,y))$.
 Asymptotically, when neither of the root probabilities are zero, both existential clauses in that definition will evaluate to ``true''. \end{example}

 If we assume the dependency to be discrete with a known cut-off point $r$ in the relative frequency of $R$, we could consider using LBN-CPL to model it: